 Even though a lot of mining took place here, they still barely scratched the surface.

-The “breccia dike” labeled on the diagram is about 10 feet wide.
+The “breccia dike” labeled on the photo above is about 10 feet wide.
 It looks knobby, and pretty blah in the field, but below is a photo of what some of this rock looks like after it is cut; it is jasper and chlorite.
 There are large cobbles of jasperoid in the dike also.

 The first time the author ever stepped foot in the “cave zone” was about 12 years ago.
 It was late in the afternoon after the sun went down, and after seeing all the veinlets and alteration on the east side of the depression, my legs actually started shaking.
 I knew it was something good, but had no knowledge of VMS deposits, or even that the neck of the volcano was only about 200 feet away.